sucream1004/capstone2019_dollaride/README.md

 ## Transit Desert
 - NYC Open Data and GTFS (Google's General Transit Feed Specifications) datasets
+- We will consider the closest subway station or MTA bus stop, and identify the distance from them to the centroid of the census tract.
+In terms of transportation demand estimation, population data was used (with a granularity of a census tract, as the most computationally small data available).
+After that, for the purpose of creating an index of each transportational zone, z-score of the distance variable (supply) and z-score of the population density variable (demand) was calculated.
 - Index  =  0.5 x Population_density + 0.4 x (-1) Distance from a Subway Stop + 0.1 x (-1) Distance from a Bus Stop
 ![transit_desert](./imgs/transit_desert.png)